 If you will be bringing senior citizens or people with limited mobility, please note the following suggestions:

 - The ratio of caregiver to your guests should be about 1:5.
 Please stay with them to ensure their safety

 - All visitors should dress for the weather; non-skid shoes are recommended.

 - Please allow at least 45 minutes for guests to stroll the Garden.

 - Download a copy of our Trail & Accessibility Guide before visiting the Garden.
 This guide is also available at the Visitor Center.

-From I-405, take the NE 8th Street exit and head east.
+From I-405, take exit 13A onto NE 4th St. and head east.
 Turn right on 120th Avenue.
 Go south approximately 1/2 mile to the stoplight at Main St. Turn left onto Main St. The Garden entrance is about three blocks up Main Street on the right.

 The Bellevue Botanical Garden is a special place within the Bellevue parks system.
 To ensure an enjoyable visit for everyone, and to make the Garden a safe place for people, plants, and wildlife, remember these rules: